Amos Chapter 1 Summary

 Discussion Questions for Amos, Chapter 1

 1. What is Amos' occupation in verse 1?
 Can you think of other places in Scripture where this occupation is significant?
-Why do you think God often uses the shepherd in prominent roles?
+Why do you think God often uses shepherds in prominent roles?

 3. How many times can you find the phrase "for three crimes, even four" (HCSB)?
 Why do you think God repeatedly uses this phrase?
 What does this teach you about how God addresses sin in your life and others?

-6. Why is it ok for God to punish His enemies in Amos, but in Matthew he tells us to "love your enemies" (HCSB)?
-Does this make God a hypocrite, or not?
+6. Why is it okay for God to punish His enemies in Amos, but in Matthew, He tells us to "love your enemies" (HCSB)?
+Does this make God a hypocrite or not?
 How would you apply this seeming contradiction to your life?

 7. Why is God so passionate about protecting the vulnerable?
 Why does God specifically address the cruelty of Israel's enemies?
 What role does God want you to play in being an advocate for those who are suffering from evil?